SymfonyCasts/symfony-ux/sfcasts/turbo/native-prefetch.md

 Looking at the code of this `prefetch` script, there is *another* way this can be used.
-If you add a `data-prefetch-with-link="true"` attribute to a link, instead of making an Ajax call, this will add a `<link rel="prefetch">` element to the `head` tag of the page.
+If you add a `data-prefetch-with-link="true"` attribute to a link, instead of making an Ajax call, it will add a `<link rel="prefetch">` element to the `head` tag of the page.

 ## Hello <link rel="prefetch"

 What does that do?
 Great question!
 To explain, let's back up a little.
-So far, this whole prefetch script here has been pure Turbo magic: it makes an Ajax call and stores it into Turbo's snapshot cache.
+So far, this whole prefetch script has been pure Turbo magic: it makes an Ajax call and stores it into Turbo's snapshot cache.
 But actually, your browser has a "prefetch" feature built into it!
 And *that* is what this `data-prefetch-with-link` code is leveraging.

-To see how it works. close this prefetch script and comment out its import.
+To see how it works, close the prefetch script and comment out its import in `app.js`.
 I want to see how true prefetching works without *any* Turbo magic... because prefetching can be used on any site - even if it doesn't use Turbo.

 Here's the deal: imagine that, when a user goes to a specific page on our site, we're *fairly* sure that you know what the next page - or pages - will be that the user will go to.
-In that case, we can *hint* to the user's browser that.
-If it has some extra time, it can *prefetch* that URL so that if the user *does* navigate to it, it will load instantly from cache.
+In that case, we can *hint* to the user's browser that, if it has some extra time, it can *prefetch* that URL so that if the user *does* navigate to it, it will load instantly from cache.